 It's a fair concern for folks who watch plenty of movies and TV on a tablet.
-Though fear not, workers, for you're the very reason Microsoft made this decision.
-The 3:2 aspect ratio is a middle ground between 16:9 and 4:3 that is ideal for both photo and design or drafting work, wherein 3:2 is much more common, as well as getting computational work done, given the extra vertical space.
+Fear not, however, workers, as you're the very reason Microsoft made this move.
+The 3:2 aspect ratio is a middle ground between 16:9 and 4:3 that is perfect for both photo and design or drafting work, wherein 3:2 is much more common, as well as getting computational work done, given the extra vertical space.

 Surface Pen and Type Cover

 In addition to the aforementioned 1,024 levels of pressure sensitivity, the new-and-included Surface Pen has been redesigned to feel more like a pencil.
 The stylus now has one flat side, as if a Number 2 pencil had all but two of its angles rounded off.

-This new design makes the Surface Pen even more comfortable to hold than the last as a result – your index finger rests just above the main function button on the flat end.
-Secondly, the left side of the frame is coated with thin, powerful strip magnets that allow it to cling onto the tablet's left side.
+This novel design makes the Surface Pen even more comfortable to use than the last as a result – your index finger rests just above the main function button on the flat end.
+Secondly, the left side of the frame is coated with thin, powerful strip magnets, which lets it to cling onto the tablet's left side.
 The age of stylus loops is coming to an end.

 When the Surface Pen is paired with Microsoft’s PixelSense display, the combination results in the best stylus experience we’ve had on a tablet for as little as we’re likely to actually use it.
-While we’re neither artists nor designers, the screen’s superb palm detection, combined with the accuracy and nuance of the Pen tracking, gives us the confidence to say that the Surface Pro 4 is Microsoft’s best shot at luring in that crowd yet.
+While we’re neither artists nor designers, the screen’s superb palm detection, paired with the accuracy and nuance of the Pen tracking, gives us the confidence to say that the Surface Pro 4 is Microsoft’s best shot at luring in that crowd yet.

-Yet these improvements pale in comparison with Microsoft's new-though-still-not-included Type Cover.
-This time around, Microsoft took a chiclet-style approach.
-This makes keeping track of which keys your fingers are on by feel much easier, as well as allows for each key to be individually back lit.
+However, these enhancements do pale in comparison with Microsoft's new-though-still-not-included Type Cover.
+This time around, Microsoft adopted the chiclet-style design, which makes keeping track of which keys your fingers are on by feel much easier and allows the keys to be individually back lit.